jabacchetta/vscode-essentials/README.md

 * Synced and shared VSCode settings
 * Extended multi-cursor functionality (incrementing, inserting numeric sequences, etc.)
 * Underlined matching brackets for improved visibility
-* Ability to hack VSCode's stylesheets for UI elements that aren't yet included in the settings or official theme API
+* Hack VSCode's stylesheets for UI elements that aren't yet included in the settings or official theme API
 * Semantic indent and scope guides
 * Automatic and manually added (tagged commits) local edit history
 * Bookmarks for marking lines of code and quickly jumping back to them